giellalt/lang-sje/sje.md

+# Pite Sami description

+All documents in one file

 * The set COPULAS is for predicative constructions

 ### Negation rules

 * **ConNeg3** conneg form when neg-verb to the left

 ### Agreement rules for subject NP